allisonbertrandsa/pa-dicom-wg34-supp229/README.md

 Revision History
 -----------------
+- 22-Nov-23: Update to Hanging Protocol example to use PA ImageDataTypeCodeSequence
 - 31-Oct-23: Examples and script updated after release of PA IOD support in dciodvfy and other dicom3tools (tested with dicom3tools_winexe_1.00.snapshot.20231025083157)
 - 20-Jul-23: Photoacoustic IOD (Supplement 229) released with DICOM 2023c.
 Examples and encap_PNG_to_PA.py util updated.
 - 85e6027 - New Community example file from PhotoSound